enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

 ## Style

 Styles are added by inserting a standard `<style>` tag.
-Styles are scoped to your custom element by default or you can add `scope="global"` to it's attributes to give it global scope.
+Styles are scoped to your custom element by default, or you can add `scope="global"` to the style tag to make styles available to the global scope.

 ```javascript
 export default function HelloWorld({ html, state }) {
   const { attrs } = state